Images Back End

 and postimages()

-array in urls.py
+array in main.py

 :

-Save and exit urls.py
+Save and exit main.py

 References